 A jacket potato with chilli makes a perfect mid-week lunch because it’s cheap, easy to prepare, and incredibly satisfying.

-Aside from being warm and filling, baked potatoes are packed with nutrients and can reduce inflammation, aid digestion, and improve metabolism – although if you want to be even healthier, you could use a sweet potato instead.
-Sweet potatoes contain significantly higher levels of vitamin A, and have a lower glycemic index – meaning they’re less likely to cause blood sugar levels to spike.
+Aside from being warm and filling, baked potatoes are packed with nutrients that can reduce inflammation, aid digestion, and improve metabolism.
+Although, to make this meal even healthier, you could use a sweet potato instead.
+Sweet potatoes contain higher levels of vitamin A than regular potatoes and have a lower glycemic index – meaning they’re less likely to cause blood sugar levels to spike.

 Whether you make it meat-based or veggie, chilli can also be very healthy.
-Because it contains beans, it’s high in fibre and protein, and the peppers and tomatoes are high in vitamin C, which can help to boost your immune system.
+Because it contains beans, it’s high in fibre and protein, while peppers and tomatoes are high in vitamin C, which can help to boost the immune system.

-If you’d like to make traditional chilli con carne, try this BBC Good Food recipe, which uses beef mince.
-Alternatively, you can make this popular plant-based chilli by Cookie + Kate.
-For more ideas, have a watch as Jamie Oliver makes a hearty veggie chilli in the video below.
+If you’d like to make traditional chilli con carne with beef mince, try this BBC Good Food recipe.
+Alternatively, you could make this plant-based chilli from Cookie + Kate.

 Super green spaghetti